 - In a large sauce pan, melt the butter over medium heat and add in the flour.
 Stir constantly for about 1 minute, it will thicken up quickly.

 - Add in the cayenne and garlic powder, continue stirring frequently.
-Cook for about 2 minutes, you want it hot and thickened slightly.
+Cook on medium to medium low (stoves vary) for about 2 minutes, you want it to be heated through and hot but not boiling or simmering.

-- Pour in the cheese and stir well.
+- Add the cheese a handful at a time, stirring constantly.
 Once it is fully melted and creamy, remove from heat and add the cooked noodles.
 Stir well.

-- Bake for about 20 minutes, until it is bubbly and the layer of cheese on top just starts turning brown on the edges.
+- Bake for about 20 minutes, until it is bubbly and the layer of cheese on top just starts turning brown or to desired amount of browning.